Bennev/Bennev/README.md

 <ul>
   <li>👯 I’m looking to collaborate on Junior Front-End Developer;
   <li>😁 I'm interested in web development;
-  <li>🌱 I’m also learning Scrum;
+  <li>🌱 I’m also learning Scrum and Git;
-  <li>😄 I've already done some projects using Django and Python.
+  <li>😄 I've already done some projects using Django and Spring Boot.
 </ul>

 ### Contacts: